 Romm speaks on climate change – the evolving science, the clean energy solutions, the politics, and the media coverage.
 He also speaks on how advocates and activists can be more effective communicators by employing “language intelligence.”

-Videos of talks and several media appearances are available here, and information about his books is available here.
+Videos of talks and several media appearances, audio programs, and information about his books are available here. and information about his books is available here.
 To discuss Joe Romm as a possible speaker, please call 408-865-0888, or send us an email message here.

 A Division Of